 HI = History

 MA = Management Accounting

-PSNP = Public Sector Accounting & Not-for-Profit Accounting
+PSNP = Public Sector Accounting & Not-For-Profit Accounting

-SE = Social and Environmental Accounting & Ethical Issues in Accounting
+SEE = Social and Environmental Accounting & Ethical Issues in Accounting

 TX = Taxation

-B) Methodology/Perspective of the paper submitted:
+B) Methodology/Perspective that betters describes the paper submitted:

 AM = Analytical/Modelling